-Knowsley Council joins Knowsley’s local policing team in urging residents to be especially vigilant when it comes to looking after their vehicles following reports of ‘keyless’ car theft.
+Knowsley Council joins Knowsley’s local policing team in urging residents to be especially vigilant when it comes to looking after their vehicles following reports of ‘keyless’ car thefts in the borough.

 Offenders have found a way to clone wireless key signals from car keys inside homes, enabling them to open the vehicle on the driveway, start the engine and drive the vehicle away.
 This means the criminal does not have to break into homes to steal key fobs.